Command Options and Wildcards

 option.

-In the next article, we will discuss the concept of an environment variable–which can be used to configure the shell, or to have it remember important information.
+In the next article, we will discuss the concept of a variable–which can be used to configure the shell, or to have it remember important information.